Ak4uma/BlockCt/README.md

-3/ using import { WebView} from 'react-native';¨and bsic render function, turns the screens into a web view from within the application allowing the news to be available to immediate viewe, and when accessing twitter it allows for sign in option from within the app the webview, allowes for twitter access without the need to implement Twitter API or needing any kind of authentication
+3/ using import { WebView} from 'react-native';¨and basic render function, turns the screens into a web view from within the application allowing the news to be available to immediate view, and when accessing twitter it allows for sign in option from within the app the WebView, allows for twitter access without the need to implement Twitter API or needing any kind of authentication

  IN screens/LinksScreen.js  contains a web view of "twitter.com/BlockchainAG"